INSTRUCTIONS

 BLIND SUBMISSIONS.
 A blind jury process will be used to choose the winner.
 For purposes of the submission platform, names of the applicant and contact information are required, but the composer’s name and all other identifying information are to be removed from scores and recordings before submission.
 Before adjudication, the moderator will replace the artists’ names on the application with a numerical system to retain anonymity.

-WARNING.
+NO REVISIONS.
 Please finalize all materials before submitting the application and note that all submissions are final and may not be altered once the application is complete and submitted.
 Failure to comply with the instructions above will result in disqualification of the application.

 QUESTIONS?
 For questions about the call for submission, eligibility, or requests for assistance and clarification, email us: bybee@centerforlatterdaysaintarts.org.